dolthub/docs/content/reference/cli.md

 **Arguments and options**

+`<remote>`: The name of the remote to pull from.

+`<remoteBranch>`: The name of a branch on the specified remote to be merged into the current working set.

 `--squash`:
-Merges changes to the working set without updating the commit history
+Merge changes to the working set without updating the commit history

 `--no-ff`:
 Create a merge commit even when the merge resolves as a fast-forward.

 `-f`, `--force`:
-Ignores any foreign key warnings and proceeds with the commit.
+Ignore any foreign key warnings and proceed with the commit.

+`--commit`:
+Perform the merge and commit the result.
+This is the default option, but can be overridden with the --no-commit flag.
+Note that this option does not affect fast-forward merges, which don't create a new merge commit, and if any merge conflicts or constraint violations are detected, no commit will be attempted.

+`--no-commit`:
+Perform the merge and stop just before creating a merge commit.
+Note this will not prevent a fast-forward merge; use the --no-ff arg together with the --no-commit arg to prevent both fast-forwards and merge commits.

+`--no-edit`:
+Use an auto-generated commit message when creating a merge commit.
+The default for interactive CLI sessions is to open an editor.